GSA/digitalgov.gov/content/resources/hurricane-milton-guidance-for-us-government.md

 {{< ring title="Requests from FEMA">}}
 Amplify messaging on listening to local officials, evacuating if told to do so, and finishing preparations as Milton intensifies.

-Hurricane Milton may affect areas already impacted by Hurricane Helene.
-Please share updates on Helene recovery while amplifying Milton response using your social accounts and tag [FEMA social media accounts](https://digital.gov/resources/hurricane-milton-guidance-for-us-government/#social-media-guidance).
+Hurricane Milton may affect areas already impacted by [Hurricane Helene](https://digital.gov/resources/hurricane-helene-guidance-for-us-government/).
+Please share updates on Helene recovery while amplifying Milton response using your social media accounts and tag [FEMA social media accounts](https://digital.gov/resources/hurricane-milton-guidance-for-us-government/#social-media-guidance).
 {{< /ring >}}

 ## Lanes of communication